 If you are a member of the Georgetown University community, please feel free to schedule a research consultation with the Special Collections Librarian.
 Patrons may also seek assistance from the Reference Desk.

 Navigate the pages at the side (or top, if you are on a mobile device) of this guide to find in depth sources, many primary in nature, regarding specific eras of note in legal history as well as a great set of locations to begin your research.
 Aside from those detailed sections of the guide, don’t forget to explore the following broader resources.
 Starting with the library’s own catalog there are a variety of ways to find and access materials from the Edward Bennett Williams Law Library page.
 You can also use the WorldCat database, a mega-catalog database, to locate resources which may not be available at the Law Center, and then use our Inter-Library Loan service to request the resources which you need.
-Among the useful research resources available here in the library are Lexis Nexis, Westlaw, HeinOnline, Index to Legal Periodicals, Index to Legal Periodicals Retro, JSTOR, E-Journal Finder, Academic Search Premier and Project Muse.
+Among the useful research resources available here in the library are Lexis Nexis, Westlaw, HeinOnline, Index to Legal Periodicals, Index to Legal Periodicals Retro, JSTOR, Academic Search Premier and Project Muse.
 While individual sources of note will often be specifically identified throughout this guide, it is of critical importance to search generally through the aforementioned resources (particularly HeinOnline) as the offerings they have cannot be indexed wholly within a research guide.
 When researching American legal history, consult early English print and electronic resources which are very useful and relevant.
 Links to these resources are interspersed throughout this guide as well.